Washington Capitals Tom Wilson Proves He Doesn’t Belong in the NHL

 “I think it’s unfortunate for Tom that the league is making an example out of him,” said teammate T.J.
 Oshie.

 Bologna.
 If Wilson wasn’t consistently behaving like a predatory, head-hunting animal, this conversation wouldn’t even be taking place.
 The decision to levy a suspension to Wilson was long overdue.
 It took Parros, acting as the discipline czar he once was on the ice, to protect the league and its players while off it.
-Inaction from league officials and the nuanced rules that determine what predatory hits are illegal and legal has kept Wilson on the ice.
+Inaction from league officials and the nuanced rules that determine which predatory hits are illegal and legal has kept Wilson on the ice.

 The suspensions aren’t teaching him because his barbaric and illegal actions just earned him a huge new contract: six years at $5.166 million annually.
 He’s a forward who sees time on his team’s top line yet has averaged less than seven goals per year for his six years in the league.
 His contract pays just a bit less than Norris contender Seth Jones and about the same as Ondrej Palat of the Tampa Bay Lightning, Jeff Carter of the Los Angeles Kings, Tory Krug of the Boston Bruins and Mike Hoffman of the Florida Panthers.
 The Capitals’ management team effectively said “keep playing like a hired felon because we’re going to cover your suspension fines in advance.”